Dairy cattle in the Cornell Dairy Research Center in Harford, NY (Cornell University Photography).

 Cornell Cooperative Extension Wayne County supports four regional agriculture teams and provides support for the “backyard” grower through our Master Gardener Program.
 By providing local county dollars into the regional agriculture program, Wayne County farmers and agriservice have access to more than 17 specialists in specific commodity areas.
 Check out the “Commercial Agriculture” page to get more information.

 2026 Ag Enrollment is coming soon!
 More information about our regional agriculture teams is available on our Ag Specialist Page through the link above for "Commercial Agriculture".
 Sign up to get all the specialist teams’ newsletter and educational activities announcement.
-CCE Wayne now has information for growers of all commodities: dairy, livestock, field crops, vegetables, fruit and wine grapes, enroll now!
+CCE Wayne now has information for growers of all commodities: dairy, livestock, field crops, vegetables, fruit and wine grapes,

 For more specific information on agriculture in Wayne County, look in the NYS Ag Statistics web page.